Whey Protein: All You Need to Know

 So is whey the only way?

 You should first try and make up your gap with natural foods.
-But doing so, in our busy lives, while ensuring we don’t overshoot your calorie-limit, is very tough.
+But doing so, in our busy lives, while ensuring that don’t overshoot your calorie limit, is very tough.
 That’s where a simple protein shake that instantly takes you from ‘woefully short’ to ‘almost touching’ your protein goal, is a big boon.

 As a thumb rule, a 30 gm scoop of Whey Isolate will give you anywhere between 24–27gm of protein.
 And since that’s all there is in the scoop, it’ll cost you ~100 calories.
 It’s the most calorie-efficient form of protein.